jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

 		* Your BlinkyTape must be connected to your computer for this step! :)
 1. Click the Upload button in Arduino.
 1. Once the upload is complete, you will see your pattern play back on the BlinkyTape!

+For more information on using your BlinkyTape with Arduino, as well as information about *how to return to the factory pattern*, [click here.](/blinkytape/docs/arduino)

 # Advanced Usage